 Blueprint’s engineers use Design for Additive Manufacturing (“DFAM”) to make parts economically feasible.

 Why is it so difficult to build additive parts at scale?
-There are a few reasons, and in my upcoming webinar, I’ll show you the three main pitfalls hindering product developers when implementing 3D printing at volume.
+There are a few reasons, and in my webinar, I’ll show you the three main pitfalls hindering product developers when implementing 3D printing at volume.
 I’ll show how identifying and measuring business value, using scalable data management practices, and Design for Additive Manufacturing are all inseparable from scalable 3D printing solutions.
 Finally, I’ll reveal how Blueprint, coaches our clients on building scalable AM solutions.

 To stay up to date on The NFL Helmet Challenge DfAM eSeries click here.

 The Six Business Drivers of Additive Manufacturing is a framework for capturing the full value of 3D printing.
 Download the Little Blue Book of 3D Printing to check out the Six Drivers: www.additiveblueprint.com